-Fossil fuel use in the first four sectors-electricity, transport, industry, and buildings-was responsible for 32 Gt of CO2 emissions in 2020, with other energy sector sources responsible for an additional 2 Gt of CO2 emissions.
-Overall, energy sector emissions in 2018 were responsible for 66% of total warming from GHG emissions on a 20-year timescale and 76% of total warming on a 100-year timescale.
-In this EDF/C2ES report, emissions from industrial processes are addressed in the industry section, along with emissions from fossil fuel combustion.
-These emissions contributed 3% (GWP20) or 4% (GWP100) of total warming, depending on the metric used.
+Fossil fuel use in the first four sectors-electricity, transport, industry, and buildings-was responsible for 32 Gt of carbon dioxide emissions in 2020, with other energy sector sources responsible for an additional 2 Gt of carbon dioxide emissions.
+Overall, energy sector emissions in 2018 were responsible for 66 percent of total warming from greenhouse gas emissions on a 20-year timescale and 76 percent of total warming on a 100-year timescale.^{4,58} In this EDF/C2ES report, emissions from industrial processes are addressed in the industry section, along with emissions from fossil fuel combustion.
+These emissions contributed 3 percent (GWP20) or 4 percent (GWP100) of total warming, depending on the metric used.

 The next sector, nature-based solutions, encompasses solutions available through the improved use of earth's land and oceans.
 It is divided into three sub-sections: forests, agriculture, and blue carbon.
-Emissions from agriculture, land-use change, and forestry contributed 22% (GWP20) or 15% (GWP100) of total warming, depending on the metric used.
+Emissions from agriculture, land-use change, and forestry contributed 22 percent (GWP20) or 15 percent (GWP100) of total warming, depending on the metric used.